 We will NOT pick up the following items:

-- Branches that are obstructed by parked vehicles or other items.
+- Brush that is obstructed by parked vehicles or other items.

-- Branches that are on trailers or truck beds.
+- Brush that is on trailers or truck beds.

 - Yard or tree debris that appears it was raked.
 If items were raked up, there is a good possibility that stones are included in the pile.
 This will damage the chipping equipment and produce potentially dangerous projectiles for the crew members.
 Please bag all of this type of debris and set it out with your trash.